chenshenhai/deno_note/note/chapter_04/deno_cmd.md

 # 会出现以下说明

 deno-run
-Run a program given a filename or url to the source code.
+Run a program given a filename or url to the module.

-By default all programs are run in sandbox without access to disk, network or ability to spawn subprocesses.

-  deno run https://deno.land/std/examples/welcome.ts
+By default all programs are run in sandbox without access to disk, network or ability to spawn subprocesses. deno run https://deno.land/std/examples/welcome.ts

-With all permissions
+Grant all permissions:
   deno run -A https://deno.land/std/http/file_server.ts

-With only permission to read from disk and listen to network

-  deno run --allow-net --allow-read https://deno.land/std/http/file_server.ts
+Grant permission to read from disk and listen to network: deno run --allow-read --allow-net https://deno.land/std/http/file_server.ts

-With only permission to read whitelist files from disk

-  deno run --allow-read=/etc https://deno.land/std/http/file_server.ts
+Grant permission to read whitelisted files from disk: deno run --allow-read=/etc https://deno.land/std/http/file_server.ts

-Any arguments that should be passed to the script should be prefixed by '--'

-  deno run -A https://deno.land/std/examples/cat.ts -- /etc/passwd

 USAGE:
-    deno run [OPTIONS] [SCRIPT] [-- <SCRIPT_ARGS>...]
+    deno run [OPTIONS] <SCRIPT_ARG>...

 OPTIONS:
     -A, --allow-all                    Allow all permissions